ulastanersoyak/tumor_classification/README.md

 --epochs: The number of training epochs.
 The default value is 20.

 --transforms: Determines whether to apply data augmentation transforms during training.
 Set it to 1 to enable transforms or 0 to skip them.
 The default value is 1.

+--mode: Determines whether to train a model or evaluate using a trained model.
+Set it to 1 to evaluation or 0 to train.
+The default value is 1.